 30. When someone makes a simple mistake, first try laughing about it.

-31. When you don’t understand why someone is eating rice with hands on a banana leaf, don’t smirk or give a disgusted look.
+31. When we don’t understand why someone is eating rice with hands on a banana leaf, let’s not smirk, never look disgusted.

-Avoid smirking at a culture you don’t understand.
-Rather be curious and ask the people why they do what they do.
-Join people.
-Sit on that floor and scoop up some rice with your fingers.
-Now lick.
+So now sit on that floor and scoop up some rice with your fingers.
 Nothing can make others happier than seeing their culture being accepted by strangers.